 Our two-year Master of Public Policy (MPP) degree is a 48-credit degree program with a required policy-relevant internship between the first and second years of study.

-For mid-career professionals, we also offer a one-year (10-month) Master of Public Administration (MPA) degree designed to enhance the analytic abilities and management skills of experienced professionals currently working in the public, private, or non-profit sectors.
+For mid-career professionals, we offer a one-year (9-month) Master of Public Affairs (MPA) degree designed to enhance the analytic abilities and management skills of experienced professionals currently working in government, military, government affairs in the private sector, or the nonprofit sector—in the U.S. or abroad.

 Admitted students may choose to pursue a dual-degree with other schools and programs at the University of Michigan.
 We offer fourteen formal Dual Degrees with other U-M Programs, and the option to coordinate many other individualized dual-degrees.